ApiLogicServer/ApiLogicServer-src/api_logic_server_cli/prototypes/basic_demo/README.md

 ## 3. Iterate with Rules and Python

 Not only are spreadsheet-like rules 40X more concise, they meaningfully simplify maintenance.
-Let’s take an example.
+Let's take an example.

 >> Give a 10% discount for carbon-neutral products for 10 items or more.